happygirlzt/potential-duplicates/README.md

           state: all
           # If similarity is higher than this threshold([0,1]), issue will be marked as duplicate.
           threshold: 0.6
-          # Reactions to be add to comment when potential duplicates are detected.
-          # Available reactions: "-1", "+1", "confused", "laugh", "heart", "hooray", "rocket", "eyes"
-          reactions: 'eyes, confused'
           # Comment to post when potential duplicates are detected.
           comment: >
             Potential duplicates: {{#issues}}